franceslinyc/franceslinyc.github.io/about.markdown

 permalink: /about/
 ---

 <p align="justify"> Thanks for visiting my site!
-I am a first-year MS student in statistics at the Oregon State University (OSU).
+I am a second-year MS student in statistics at the Oregon State University (OSU).
 I am particularly interested in: </p>

 - Spatial Statistics
 - Spatio-Temporal Statistics